 Environment variables are secret values that you can use in your test code.
 Because they are encrypted, they are useful for storing sensitive values like passwords.

 Environment variables can also be used to change the behavior of your test by group.
 For example, you may want to write a test that goes to one URL for staging and a different URL for production.

-In this tutorial, we'll use environment variables in our QA Wolf test.
+In this tutorial, we'll learn how use environment variables in our tests.

 TODO_TEXT and give it a value of

 secret todo.
 Click "Save" to save your variable.

 Your variable will be encrypted and saved.
 You can edit and delete environment variables by hovering over them and clicking the relevant button.

 Click "Done" to close the popup.